earthbucks/chatvim.nvim/README.md

-# ChatVim
+# Chatvim

 **AI chat with markdown files in Neovim.**

-Unlike many other Neovim AI plugins, **ChatVim uses a plain markdown document as the chat window**.
+Unlike many other Neovim AI plugins, **Chatvim uses a plain markdown document as the chat window**.
 No special dialogs or UI elements are required.

 ## Video Demo